utkuozbulak/UCL-DSSC-Hackaton/README.md

 Unfortunately, many models we tried on Neural Nets did not converge to the solution which might be an indicator that we need more data.

 Below, is the test result of 3 months, overall, we were able to capture trends but we overshoot the trends from time to time.
-The change(Y Axis) is the **predicted percentage increase or decrease on defense industry(stocks)** and the X xis is time represented in days.
+The change(Y Axis) is the **predicted percentage increase or decrease on defense industry(stocks)** and the X axis is time represented in days.

 ![currency](https://raw.githubusercontent.com/utkuozbulak/UCL-DSSC-Hackaton/master/PowerBI_Image_Exports/7-defence-index-trend-prediction.png "currency")